zdravkov/kendo-docs/web/grid/print-export.md

 The most important thing to point out is that exporting in older browsers (IE9 and below, Safari) requires the implementation of a server proxy
 (more information is available in the `proxyUrl` configuration sections above).

-When using **Kendo UI Q2 2014 SP2 (2014.2.1008) or older versions**, there are two ways to export the Grid:
+When using **Kendo UI Q2 2014 SP2 (2014.2.1008) or older versions**, exporting requires a custom implementation and there are two ways to approach the task:

 * Use a server-side implementation to directly export the data that is otherwise displayed by the Grid.
 * Use a client-side implementation to export the Grid table's HTML markup or the Grid dataSource items.